moneysmartco/frontier_generators/README.md

 - Support for has_many associations
 - Support for has_and_belongs_to_many associations

-## Important Caveat: Pairing with Rails Template
+## Important Caveat: Pairing with Engine Cutter

-This gem is specifically made to be paired with the [Moneysmart App Builder](https://github.com/moneysmartco/ms_app_cutter) and [Engine builder](https://github.com/moneysmartco/ms-engine-cutter)
+This gem is specifically made to be paired with the [Moneysmart App Cutter](https://github.com/moneysmartco/ms_app_cutter) and [Engine Cutter](https://github.com/moneysmartco/ms-engine-cutter)

 If you want to use this gem in another rails project, you'd need to rewrite some of the output of the generators.